Johan Knol (NXP)

 “Almost no one comes out of university, or even from another department, having a solid grasp of the entire field at NXP.
 When someone joins our team, they’ve got to learn at least 4-5 different areas of the production chain,” depicts Knol.
 “It’s only with that knowledge that you can solve the kinds of problems that we get sent to us – ie a chip isn’t working, but with no clue as to why.
 Typically, new hires have a background in physics or chemistry or electronics, and maybe they’ll even have experience in analog or digital design but hiring someone with expert knowledge on mixed-signal design and these other disciplines doesn’t really happen.”

-For Knol, however, it’s precisely this understanding of multiple aspects and disciplines that’s so crucial to the success of NXP’s FA lab, and why he’s a big believer in training.
+For Knol, however, it’s precisely this understanding of multiple aspects and disciplines that’s so crucial to the success of NXP’s FA lab, and why he’s a big believer in tech training.
 Knol: “Our competence program is primarily focused on broadening the knowledge of our engineers.
 They need to have a broad view of everything involved in creating a chip.”

 'At NXP, we’ve had a shift from truly analog design to embedding digital more and more – so mixed-signal designs – and it’s happening ridiculously fast'